Pennsylvania Elder Law Reference Guide 2024

 Assisted Living and Personal Care Facilities

 Assisted living is housing for older individuals who need some assistance with the activities and needs of daily living and perhaps some medical help, but who do not need the degree of skilled care provided in a nursing home.
 The goal of an assisted living facility is to help people live as independently as possible.
 An important benefit of residency in an assisted living facility is help with medication.
 A resident can be reminded when to take medication and a nurse can assist the resident in taking medications.
 Payment for residency in an assisted living facility is almost exclusively through private arrangements with the resident.
-Neither Medicare nor Medicaid covers residency in an assisted living facility in Pennsylvania.
+Neither Medicare nor Medicaid covers residency in an assisted living facility in Pennsylvania, except for one trial facility in Wyndmoor, Montgomery County that began in 2024.
 Long term care insurance will pay benefits for residency in an assisted living facility if the policy’s “benefit triggers” requirements are met by a resident’s need for assistance with activities of daily living or by a resident’s cognitive impairment.
 Most long term care insurance policies define “activities of daily living” as including dressing, eating, bathing, toileting and transferring from a bed to a chair, and usually require that an individual needs assistance with a certain number of these activities of daily living.
 A prospective resident of an assisted living facility should carefully review the admission contract.
 Significant issues to consider in evaluating an admission contract include:

 • What personal care services are to be provided?
 Who delivers these services?
 Is the service provider licensed or certified?